What’s an acquiring bank?

 Where it gets complicated is that your total transaction costs, often charged by the acquirer, can be broken down into several different fees.
 These fees are charged by various other parties in the transaction flow.

-These other parties are mainly card schemes and issuing banks, that charge scheme fees and interchange fees respectively.
+These other parties are mainly card schemes and issuing banks, which charge scheme fees and interchange fees respectively.
 Other parties might also be contracted that charge fees for transaction related services, such as authentication (3D Secure), risk management, tokenization, payment terminals, and gateway services.

 Note: If your payment service provider (PSP) is also your acquirer, the PSP might charge these fees.